sphinxc0re/sphinx0res/README.md

-SphinxOrbs - Because the Sphinx hides it all
+SphinxOrbs - Because the Sphinx hides it's ores
 ==========

 A ore-obfuscation plugin for MCServer